Calciforge

 Sensitive system operations

-A separate authenticated daemon (host-agent) handles ZFS / systemd / PCT / git / exec calls behind mTLS.
+A separate authenticated daemon (host-agent) handles ZFS / systemd / PCT / git / exec calls behind mTLS. mTLS means mutual TLS: both sides prove who they are with certificates before a request is accepted.
 Agents never get a shell directly; they call the daemon, which validates the operation shape against allowlist rules and runs through narrow sudoers wrappers.
+The host side relies on Unix permissions for enforcement and writes structured audit records suitable for append-only logs and rotation.

 git clone https://github.com/bglusman/calciforge